reviczky/northumbria/modules/research/group_report.md

 \startcolor[darkgray]
 Include a Risk Assessment for the proposed project discussing the {\bf risk factors} you can identify which may prevent successful completion of the project within time and the set budget (i.e. possible problems over staff, resources, subcontracting of tasks, etc).
 Include any {\bf contingency planning} that may be required.
 \stopcolor

+Adam:
+There is a risk that the project will...
+Risk Factors:
+Budget constrains
+Supply chain
+People (Developers)
+Sickness
+Outsourcing/Contracting
+Contingency Planning
+Recruit Students for internships?

 ## Risk Factors